onsdag 1. april 20262 min read

 Founder of Navigent

 Building the AI-powered B2B revenue engine for sales teams that want pipeline without the SDR overhead.
-Writing about cold email deliverability, AI personalization, and what actually works for outbound in 2026.
+Writing about cold email deliverability, AI personalization, and what actually works for B2B outbound in 2026.
+Builds Navigent in the open from Copenhagen.